 Simon Community (Galway) believes in and has a continuing commitment to voluntarism because of the added value which volunteers bring to the charity through their dedication and work.
 As has been the practice over many years, full time volunteers work for periods of between 6 and 12 months alongside professional staff in our housing services.

 In addition, we have part time volunteers who visit and spend time with clients, assist with social integration, capacity building and tenancy sustainment.
 Part time volunteers contribute greatly to the success of the Simon shops and charity events, which are an integral part of our fundraising activity.
+However, in 2020 due to the impact of COVID 19 the number of volunteers has fallen dramatically as fundraising events were cancelled or carried out virtually, and our charity shops were closed during lockdown.

-In 2019, 427 individuals volunteered their time to the benefit of our clients.
-20 full-time volunteers from four different countries worked in our services.
-An additional 25 part time volunteers supported our clients.
-56 part-time volunteers worked across our shops and office.
-These included overseas work placements and Transition Year students.
-326 part-time volunteers helped out at our Corporate and Community Fundraising events and projects.
+In 2020, 56 individuals volunteered their time to the benefit of our clients compared to a total of 427 in 2019.
+16 full-time volunteers from three different countries worked in our services.
+36 part-time volunteers worked across our shops and office.
+4 part-time volunteers helped to co-ordinate our Corporate and Community Fundraising events and projects.